austinmyc/LeetCode/LeetCode Q2392 - Build a Matrix With Conditions.md

 The matrix should also satisfy the following conditions:

-The number abovei should appear in a row that is strictly above the row at which the number below i appears for all i from 0 to n - 1.
+The number `above_i` should appear in a row that is strictly above the row at which the number `below_i` appears for all i from 0 to n - 1.
-The number lefti should appear in a column that is strictly left of the column at which the number righti appears for all i from 0 to m - 1.
+The number `left_i` should appear in a column that is strictly left of the column at which the number `right_i` appears for all i from 0 to m - 1.
 Return any matrix that satisfies the conditions.
 If no answer exists, return an empty matrix.

 ## Code